Tymazen/full_fire_guide/_posts/2023-03-01-munching-overcapping.md

 ### Okay, what's overcapping?
 Overcapping is having a resource sit at its maximum stacks for any duration of time, thus not being on cooldown.
 A very simple example of this would be:
 - I have three  charges of [Fireblast](https://www.wowhead.com/spell=108853/fire-blast), they recharge every 10 seconds (made up number).
 I don't use my first charge for 10 seconds because I don't know any better.
 I then use it.
-- What has occured here is I got to use one charge of [Fireblast](https://www.wowhead.com/spell=108853/fire-blast) in a 10 second window, when in reality I could've gotten to use two.
+- What has occurred here is I got to use one charge of [Fireblast](https://www.wowhead.com/spell=108853/fire-blast) in a 10 second window, when in reality I could've gotten to use two.
 The first charge at the start, and a second charge 10 seconds later.
 - This adds up over a fight.
 In this particular example, for every 10 seconds total I overcap on [Fireblast](https://www.wowhead.com/spell=108853/fire-blast) charges, I lose a usage.
-Even if i'm only overcapping for 1 to 2 seconds at a time, if I consistently do this for a grand total of 60 seconds, i've lost 6 uses of that spell.
+Even if I'm only overcapping for 1 to 2 seconds at a time, if I consistently do this for a grand total of 60 seconds, I've lost 6 uses of that spell.

 Thus, overcapping resources is very bad and loses us uses of a said resource down the line.